ibagrak/algae/README.md

 * Basic testing infrastructure
 * Etc

-It IS the stuff to write home about.
+Finally, an App Engine template to write home about.

 ## Quick start

 Clone the git repo - `git clone git://github.com/algae/algae.git`

-Modify 'app.yaml' and 'settings.py'.
+Modify `app.yaml` and `settings.py`.
 [Register](https://appengine.google.com/) your new app with Google and off you go!

 ## Contributing